spcourse/sp2/news/unigrams/10 unigrams.md

 * If you cannot figure out how to avoid using a loop, write the program with loops first.
 Try to replace them with  `my_map`, `my_filter`, and `my_reduce `later.
 * You are allowed to use a loop to go over the different categories.
 * You will face a problem in using the `my_map` and `my_filter` functions, where you need to pass it both a dictionary and an element, while both `my_map` and `my_filter` only accept one variable.
 There is a couple of ways that you can deal with this.
-One way is the use of lambda functions, while the other is to create a local function.
+One way is the use of lambda functions.
 Let's say that we have a list containing numeric data and a list containing numbers to multiply that data by:

     data_list = [1, 2, 3, 4]
     multiply_list = [12, 23, 34]